Registration

 Schools that send more than one group to the festival may not have more than one group in finals.

 We've kept the scoring categories fairly broad, in an effort to allow the adjudicators to adjust their feedback to each band as they see fit.
-Let us know if you have concerns (far in advance), and we'll will consider improvements to the scoring system.
+Let us know if you have concerns (far in advance), and we'll will consider adjustments to the scoring system.

 Judging at finals will be done by two of the festival adjudicators.
 All decisions are final.
 An effort will be made to ensure that the adjudicators from prelims are the same adjudicators during finals (and not a clinician), but this may or may not be possible, given the busy schedules of our guests.
 Thank you for understanding!